JimSadler/Essex-Accessibility-Knowledge/Testing_and_Developing_With_a11y.md

    2. use the correct heading markup and then use vuetify's helper classes for text size. "text-h1, text-h2, text-h3, ect..."

 4. Use actual heading tags instead of styling text to give the visual appearance of headings
+5. Bold text does not need to be a heading if it is not the 'heading' of something.
+Just because it is bold text, does not mean that it is a heading.

 ```html
 <main role="main" aria-labelledby="main-title">